Foundation Stock Service

 These hunting dogs are hard-wired to work, play dog sports, and generally use up as much energy as possible.
 For this, they need a steady diet from a young age.

-In puppyhood, they should be fed meals with cups of dry kibble, served as four separate meals throughout the day.
-After they reach the age of one, you can switch them to dog food.
+In puppyhood, they should be fed meals cups of dry kibble, served as four separate meals throughout the day.
+After they reach the age of one, you can switch them onto dog food.
 2-3 cups of dog food should be sufficient, but it depends on the size of your dog.

 Some Mountain Curs are bred in Australia, but they remain a rare breed, even in America.
 For this reason, it’s difficult to put a price on how much you should expect to pay in Australia.
 Only buy from rescue groups or reputable breeders.